Cognigy/Documentation/docs/en/docs/ai/flow-nodes/nlu/match-pattern.md

 </figure>

 ## Description

-The Match Pattern Node enables a user to find patterns in text and expose them in the [Input Object]({{config.site_url}}ai/tools/interaction-panel/input/).
+The Match Pattern Node enables a user to find patterns in text and expose them in the [Input Object](../../tools/interaction-panel/input.md).

-You can define patters which will be searched for in the input text or the alternate text which was provided.
-If a pattern is found, a matchedPatterns group will be created in the [Input Object]({{config.site_url}}ai/tools/interaction-panel/input/).
+You can define patterns that will be searched for in the input text or the alternate text that was provided.
+If a pattern is found, a matchedPatterns group will be created in the [Input Object](../../tools/interaction-panel/input.md).

 ## Patterns

 Patterns can be any text and can contain references to slots by using the `@` symbol.

 Example: `@color @product`

-A text like `I need a green shirt` would find the compound slot group and assign color = green and product = shirt
+A text like `I need a green shirt` would find the compound slot group and assign `color = green` and `product = shirt`.

 ### Tags

 Slots can be tagged in a pattern to be easier identifiable later.

-Example: `from @city>origin to @city>destination`
+Example: `from @city>origin to @city>destination`.

 A text like `I want to go from Düsseldorf to Tokyo` would find a matched pattern group with origin and destination set.